 Knowing your triggers will help you manage your health.
 When you are honest about what you can and can’t eat, you will avoid ruining your diet or day or vacation.
 You will understand that you can’t “just this one time” control yourself because you have accepted that these foods are irresistible to you.

 Once you have identified your red and yellow light foods, make a vow not to buy them anymore.
 Hold yourself accountable by telling your partner or friends that you no longer eat this food and ask them not to buy it for you.

 My red light food is kettle corn.
 Even after a family member hides it from me, at my request, I will find it and inhale the whole bag.
-But 1000 empty calories and feeling sick is too much of a price to pay.
+But filling up on 1000 empty calories is too much of a price to pay.
 So there’s no more kettle corn in our house.